Nitrux/greetd-qtgreet-settings/README.md

+# Greeter configuration
+Hyprland configuration for QtGreet.

-# nx-greetd-settings
+# Issues
-Configuration for greetd for Nitrux
+If you find problems with the contents of this repository please create an issue.

+©2025 Nitrux Latinoamericana S.C.